The State of Data Security Management in 2022

 The security of the enterprise is incumbent on the protection of all data associated with the business and user.
 As work-from-home setups have introduced a multitude of personal devices – such as cell phones, laptops, tablets, and wearables – into the working environment, users are exposed to more points of vulnerability.
 These devices are often unsecured and exposed to unwanted risk, making it easier for hackers to access valuable data that’s protected within the walls of the enterprise.

 Navigating the choppy waters of cybersecurity is tricky.
 Data security management strategies are a must-have for businesses looking to keep their data safe, secure, and out of the hands of bad threat actors.
-To understand how to effectively deploy a data security management strategy, business must first have a firm grasp on what it is and what it entails.
+To understand how to effectively deploy a data security management strategy, businesses must first have a firm grasp on what it is and what it entails.

 Data Security Management, Explained

 Simply put, data security management is the practice of ensuring that data, no matter its form, is protected.
-Each business must clearly define their data security program goals and communicate them broadly across the enterprise to ensure all teams know how to handle a cybersecurity event.
+Each business must clearly define its data security program goals and communicate them broadly across the enterprise to ensure all teams know how to handle a cybersecurity event.

 Data security acts as the safeguard of data while an organization is storing and using it.
 Data privacy is the practice of ensuring the data that is stored and used is compliant with standards set by regulatory bodies and internal policies.
 Security keeps data safe, while privacy ensures confidentiality.